Lemonade for Allergies?

 Nettle or stinging nettle is another one of those “weeds” that has much to offer.
 Due to its high contents of iron, silicon, Vitamin K and potassium, nettle leaf tea (or infusion) is very nourishing.
 Nettle leaf also contains quercetin which helps alleviate allergy symptoms.
 Quercetin is an antioxidant that helps slow the body’s release of histamines.
 Histamines cause allergy symptoms in our body and our body usually releases them when in contact with an allergen (like that lovely pollen floating in the air).
 The quercetin in nettle leaf slows the release of histamines while fighting inflammation, making it an ideal natural contender in the anti-allergy market.

 Nettle leaf is available in teabag form to enjoy hot and on-the-go.
 I suggest Traditional Medicinals Nettle Leaf if you go this route.
-I buy my dried nettle leaf from Mountain Rose Herbs but Feel Good Organics nettle is available on amazon.
+I buy my whole-leaf dried nettle leaf from Mountain Rose Herbs.

 Why raw local honey?